GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 Caution stirred by the Federal Reserve’s minutes on Wednesday had weakened the dollar.

-Yields on long-term U.S. Treasuries rose from this week’s five-week lows caused by worries about the Greek debt crisis and Chinese equities rout.
+Yields on long-term U.S. Treasuries backed away from this week’s five-week lows caused by worries about the Greek debt crisis and rout in Chinese equities.

 Yields on 10-year German Bunds, the benchmark for euro zone borrowing costs, were up 4 basis points at 0.72 percent